LikhitaSree52/Altar_Creation/MANAGER_PRESENTATION_GUIDE.md

+# Project Brief

+A full-stack web app for 3D Room Designing with an altar builder, built using React (frontend) and Node.js/Express with MongoDB (backend).
+Users can register/login, design custom altars with drag-and-drop, save/load their designs to the cloud, and download images.
+All features are modular, with clean UI/UX, and the codebase is fully documented and maintainable.

 # Manager Presentation Guide - 3D Room Designing Altar Builder

 > **Note:** The codebase is now clean and only contains essential files for frontend and backend.
 All unnecessary files and unused models have been removed for maintainability and clarity.